NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 - Book Medical Counselling Appointment Sequence Diagram</p></figcaption>
 </figure>

 **Figure 4.6** illustrates a detailed sequence diagram describing the process for a Student to book a medical appointment via the Campus Wellness Portal.
-The interaction begins when the Student initiates a booking request, prompting the portal to authenticate the user\'s credentials through the Authentication Service.
+The interaction begins when the Student initiates a booking request, prompting the portal to authenticate the user's credentials through the Authentication Service.
 Upon successful authentication, the portal retrieves and displays available medical slots by querying the Medical DB via the Medical Centre Service.
-Once the Student selects a preferred slot, the portal sends an appointment booking request to the Medical Center Service, which verifies the slot\'s availability.
+Once the Student selects a preferred slot, the portal sends an appointment booking request to the Medical Center Service, which verifies the slot's availability.
 Two alternative flows are depicted: if the slot is available, it is reserved in the Medical DB, the booking is confirmed to the Student through the portal, and the Notification Service is triggered to send a confirmation email; if the slot is unavailable, the Student is notified accordingly and offered the option to join a waitlist.
 This sequence diagram effectively captures the complete flow, decision points, and system responsibilities involved in the medical appointment booking process.

 ##### Activity Diagram